 - Security: Evaluate the wallet’s encryption and security features.
 Ensure it has AES-256 encryption and supports two-factor authentication (2FA) at a minimum.
 Avoid wallets that lack 2FA.

-- Is it still in development?: Ensure the wallet’s development team actively updates it with new currencies and security features.
+- Development stage: Ensure the wallet’s development team actively updates it with new currencies and security features.
 Using an outdated wallet risks your assets.

 - Support team: Does the wallet have a reliable support team?
 While this might be difficult to check ahead of time personally, you can look on social media and read reviews to see what others have to say.